 Language Documentation Grants

-Applications for 2018 have now closed
+Applications for 2020 are closed

 Language Documentation Grants are intended to help CoEDL achieve its goal of broadening documentary coverage of the world’s languages by supporting small-scale projects outside the main project lines.
 The grants offer CoEDL members (particularly those without other substantial funding access) the chance to investigate new languages, field sites, or types of documentation.
 Example projects could include: exploratory field trips to gather material on an undocumented or little-documented language (e.g. following up reports of a previously unreported language adjacent to a given field site), extension of fieldwork to a new domain (e.g. exploiting independent documentation to complement an existing grammatical description), or checking out previously recorded materials with the only surviving speakers or semi-speakers so as to transcribe and translate old recordings.

-The grants are open to researchers who are CoEDL members or affiliates (but are not a CI).
+The grants are open to researchers who are CoEDL members or affiliates (but are not a Chief Investigators).
 This includes CoEDL Post-doctoral fellows and PhD students, Associate and Affiliate Investigators, and Partner Investigators.
 All applications must be endorsed by a Chief Investigator who agrees to receive and coordinate the grant funds, and oversee the project.

 Those who are already Centre members can download grant documentation here.